Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 Access to Care Priority Area – NASEM defines access to health care as having the timely use of personal health services to achieve the best health outcomes.
 Measures of access to care include having health insurance, having a usual source of care, encountering difficulties when seeking care, and receiving care as soon as wanted.

-Achievable benchmark – A high level of performance that has been attained to help readers understand national and State performance and to serve as an achievable quality improvement goal.
+Achievable benchmark – A high level of performance that has been attained to help readers understand national and state performance and to serve as an achievable quality improvement goal.

 Affordable Care Priority Area – Affordable care means ensuring affordable and accessible high-quality healthcare for all.
 Measures of affordable care include measures of the financial burden of healthcare and delayed care or not receiving care because of cost.